Raising all the money you need to fully fund your budget doesn’t happen by accident – You need a plan.

 You need a carefully planned strategy, especially if you are committed to those you serve.

 Everyone I’ve ever talked to about planning knows they need one.
 So why don’t more people create and use a plan?

 There are several common mistakes people make in planning that hold them back and keep them from pulling their plan together, which cripples the nonprofit’s ability to move forward.
 See if any of these apply to you.

 1. Too focused on the money.
 Lots of nonprofit leaders and volunteers get tunnel vision about money and that’s all they can think about.
 I get it.
 When you need money, you focus on it.
 But you need to think about the source of the money – your donors, and make sure you’re taking care of them throughout your plan.
 When you focus too much on the money, you’ll come across as needy or greedy, and no one wants to support that.

 2. Imaginary plan.
 Way too many people say they have a plan, but it’s not written down anywhere.
 Listen, if it’s not in writing, it’s not real.The plan in your head can change too easily and there’s no one to hold you accountable when you don’t complete part of it.
 It’s too easy for you to drop parts of your imaginary plan, shift others, and back off your goals because you don’t feel like doing certain parts.

 3. Working out of habit.
-Maybe your nonprofit does things because you always have, but tradition is not a good reason to continue an event, an appeal, or anything else.
+Maybe your nonprofit does things because it always has, but tradition is not a good reason to continue an event, an appeal, or anything else.
 Include activities in your plan because they move you closer to your goal, not because you’ve always done them.

 4. Unclear goals.
 It’s hard to cross the finish line when you don’t know where it is.
 Using goals like “raise more money” or “raise more than last year” are too vague to be useful.
 You’ll never know when to kick in the afterburners to reach your goal or do the Happy Dance once you’ve reached it.